tarantool/doc/doc/reference/configuration/cfg_replication.rst

     Since :doc:`2.11.0 </release/2.11.0>`.

-    Specifies a strategy used to bootstrap a :ref:`replica set <replication-bootstrap>`.
+    Specify a strategy used to bootstrap a :ref:`replica set <replication-bootstrap>`.
     The following strategies are available:

     *   ``auto``: a node doesn't boot if a half or more of other nodes in a replica set are not connected.